-A media type (also known as a Multipurpose Internet Mail Extensions or MIME type) is a standard that indicates the nature and format of a document, file, or assortment of bytes.
-It is defined and standardized in IETF's RFC 6838.
+A media type (also known as a Multipurpose Internet Mail Extensions or MIME type) indicates the nature and format of a document, file, or assortment of bytes.
+MIME types are defined and standardized in IETF's RFC 6838.

-header.
 If this is not correctly configured, browsers are likely to misinterpret the contents of files, sites will not work correctly, and downloaded files may be mishandled.

-The simplest MIME type consists of a type and a subtype; these
+A MIME type most commonly consists of just two parts: a type and a subtype, separated by a slash (

 plain (plain text),

-Each type has its own set of possible subtypes, and a MIME type always has both a type and a subtype, never just one or the other.
+Each type has its own set of possible subtypes.
+A MIME type always has both a type and a subtype, never just one or the other.